5 Worker Misclassification Mistakes to Avoid

 There is so much to learn when it comes to working with independent contractors.
 While hiring managers will need to know the details of independent contractor engagement, it is also important to keep your general employee population in the loop.

 Talk to employees about the role of independent contractors at your company and how they will be working together.
-If a contractor will be working remotely, only available as a resource for a specific project, or keeping a certain set of hours make sure employees know this information and understand why the contractor is allowed to work this way.
-Talking openly about the role of independent contractors in your company will help normalize the concept of a blended workforce and give employees the answers and confidence they need to work with contractors.
+If a contractor will be working remotely, only available as a resource for a specific project, or keeping a certain set of hours, make sure employees know this information and understand why the contractor is allowed to work this way.
+Talking openly about the role of independent contractors in your company will help normalize the concept of a blended workforce and give employees the confidence they need to work successfully with contractors.

 Up next: 10 Ways Enterprises Can Prepare for Independent Contractor Compliance